cysouw/diathesis/text/c03_summaryDia.md

 ### *Resultativ Teil/fest-Objekttausch* {#sec:summary-resultativ-teil-fest}

-The ~~Resultativ Teil/fest Objekttausch~~ (full discussion in [@sec:adverbial-fest]) is a parallel diathesis to the previously discussed diatheses, but marked with the addition of a resultative adverbial adjective *fest-*.
+The ~~Resultativ Teil/fest Objekttausch~~ (full discussion in [@sec:adverbial-fest]) is a parallel diathesis to the previously discussed diatheses, but marked with the addition of a resultative adjective *fest-*.
 For example, the accusative object *Bluse* 'blouse' of the verb *nähen* 'to sew' [@next a] is replaced with with another accusative object *Knopf* 'button' with the verb *festnähen* 'to tie by sewing' [@next b].
 The original object is retained in an optional *an* prepositional phrase [@next c].
 Before the diathesis the accusative object describes a whole (*Bluse* 'blouse'), while after the diathesis the accusatives expresses a component part (*Knopf* 'button') that is attached to the whole.

 ::: ex
 - Ich nähe eine Bluse.